What is Social Selling? A Full Guide for B2B Brands

 Getting a customer to interact with you is great, but it should always be the first step toward another further engagement.
 Leads should feel like the time they spent connecting with you was worthwhile and led to something memorable.

-Of course, trying to build engagement doesn’t mean that you should interact as often as possible.
+Of course, trying to build social media engagement doesn’t mean that you should interact as often as possible.
 Instead of focusing on quantity, try to add real value to their experience when the opportunity comes up naturally.

 This strategy requires careful attention to social listening.
 Twitter lists, for example, are a good way to keep an eye on the leads you’re most interested in.
 You can also keep an eye on relevant hashtags and keywords to connect with new customers.
 Every positive interaction will add value to the target prospect.